MahmoudSelmy/CppND-Capstone-Snake-Game/README.md

 In this project, you can build your own C++ application or extend this Snake game, following the principles you have learned throughout this Nanodegree Program.
 This project will demonstrate that you can independently create applications using a wide range of C++ features.

+## New Features
+* Pause
+  * Game can be **paused/resumed** by pressing `ESC` button.

+* Support 2 modes:

+  * Game asks user before launch to choose one of them.

+    * Default mode

+    * Wall mode

+* Result message box shows when snake dies.

+* Random bouns periods:

+  * There is random periods of bonus, it simply add +5 score to each food sample eaten during these periods "the food samples turns to green instead of yellow during the bonus period"

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)